-Prizes are not transferable and will be awarded on the basis of originality, grasp of subject, and the logical consistence of the argument.
-An international jury will judge the essays and the winners will be invited to present their papers at a special event in Vaduz, the Principality of Liechtenstein on February 13, 2020.
+The prizes have been awarded on the basis of originality, grasp of subject, and the logical consistence of the argument.
+An international jury did judge the essays and the winners were invited to present their papers at a special event in Vaduz, the Principality of Liechtenstein on Monday, February 10, 2020.

 The International Vernon Smith Prize for the advancement of Austrian Economics is an annual essay competition sponsored and organized by ECAEF – European Center of Austrian Economics Foundation, Vaduz (Principality of Liechtenstein).

 Stärken und Schwächen von Nationalstaaten gegenüber einem supranationalen Staatenbund.

 Beitrag von Ekkart Zimmermann*, erschienen im Schweizer Monat Nr.
 1027, Ausgabe Dezember 2019

 Derr Schweizer Philosoph und Aufklärer Johann Georg Zimmermann meinte im 18.
 Jahrhundert sinngemäss, so wie der Esel seinen Stall habe, so gehe es dem Bürger mit der Nation.
 Nun sind beide, Esel und Zimmermann, kluge Wesen.
 Doch wohin führt uns diese Klugheit?